Aggregation of financial markets: The emerging theory of market dynamics and open problems

-We believe that there are still a lot of interesting research questions to address before the aggregation of financial markets is understood sufficiently.
-Then, the next natural but challenging step would be to study how utility functions of individual traders influence each other, once they are brought into contact via the aggregated market.
+There are a lot of interesting research questions to address before the aggregation of financial markets is sufficiently understood.
+Then, the next natural but challenging step would be to study how utility functions of individual traders influence each other once they are brought into contact via the aggregated market.